reddy-tech/AI-CS6660/README.md

 # X-s-O-s

-The submitted file is for the Term Project for the course Introduction to Artificial Intelligence Spring 2024.
-The group members for this project are kiran Revally.
+The submitted file is for the Term Project for the course Introduction to Artificial Intelligence Fall 2024.The group members for this project are Yashwanth and My World.

-A Tic-Tac-Toe game is developed using different artificial intelligence agents.
+A X-s-O-s game is developed using different artificial intelligence agents.
 We have implemented the game using the following four agents with their variations: Expectimax, Minimax, Alpha- Beta, Q learning and Approximate Q learning algorithms.

 # X’s and O’s Game